The likelihood of a recession hitting remains low, with the latest analysis based on July 2018 data.

 - The 3-month Treasury bill yield (Fed data series TB3MS)

 No predictive method is perfect.
-While the term spread method is statistically robust and has given accurate signals so far (1953-2016), but with two false positives, it is not guaranteed to work in the future.
+However, the term spread method is statistically robust and has given accurate signals so far (1953-2016, but with two false positives) and is viewed as a trusted indicator by experts.

 — — — — —